 68 McClendon v.
 City of Columbia, 305 F.3d 314, 336-37 (5th Cir.
-2002) (internal citations omitted) (emphasis added).
+2002) (internal citations omitted) (emphasis added). rapidly evolving.' ...

-legal concepts with often very different legal consequences.
-Just as in the Columbine Rohrbough case, the Uvalde County Defendants were "forced to make 'split-second judgments-in circumstances that are tense, uncertain, and rapidly evolving.' ...
 Under such circumstances, unless an intent to harm a victim is alleged, there is no liability under the Fourteenth Amendment redressable by an action under § 1983."69 Notwithstanding their irrational "establish a perimeter" theory against all "Law Enforcement Individual Defendants," Plaintiffs fail to even offer up any affirmative acts at all, and certainly fail to do so-whether by name or by title-against any of the Uvalde County Defendants in particular.
 Plaintiffs' case built on omissions alone must be dismissed accordingly.
 B. The Uvalde County Defendants are entitled to a dismissal of the "Unreasonable Seizure" claim outright.

-28. Plaintiffs have failed to articulate the required elements of an Unlawful Seizure claim against the Uvalde County Defendants because none of them legally "seized" any of the students or teachers-and the Original Complaint contains no plausible statements to the contrary.
+28. Plaintiffs have failed to articulate the required elements of an Unlawful Seizure claim against such defendants because none of them legally "seized" any of the students or teachers and the First Amended Complaint contains no plausible statements to the contrary.
 The force used was not excessive under the circumstances because the Uvalde County Defendants used no force at all against the students and teachers.
-The only other way that an Unlawful Seizure claim could prevail would be if the Uvalde County Defendants had detained or arrested the students or teachers, which never occurred, nor was an arrest or detainment even-plausibly-articulated anywhere within the Original Complaint.
-When considering whether a seizure occurred, courts must assess "in view of all of the circumstances surrounding the incident, [whether] a reasonable person would have believed that he was not free to leave."
-"Violation of the Fourth

-69 See Rohrbough v.
+The only other way that an Unlawful Seizure claim could lie would be if the Uvalde County Defendants had detained or arrested the students or teachers, which never occurred, nor was an arrest or detainment even-plausibly-articulated anywhere within the First Amended Complaint.
+When considering whether a seizure occurred, courts must assess "in view of all of the circumstances surrounding the incident, [whether] a reasonable person would have believed that he was not free to leave."70 "Violation of the Fourth Amendment [for an Unlawful Seizure claim] requires an intentional acquisition of physical control."71 Nothing in the First Amended Complaint would lead to the plausible conclusion that the students or teachers 69 See Rohrbough v.
 Stone, 189 F. Supp.
 2d 1088, 1100 (D. Colo.
 2001) (citing Lewis, 523 U.S. at 853).
 70 Michigan v.
 Chesternut, 486 U.S. 567, 573 (1988).